amanusk/s-tui/README.md

 ## Options
 ```
 ********s-tui manual********
-Usage in graphical mode:
+usage: s_tui.py [-h] [-d] [-c] [-t] [-j] [-nm] [-v] [-ct CUSTOM_TEMP]

+TUI interface:

+The side bar houses the controls for the displayed grahps.
+At the bottom of the side bar, more information is presented in text form.

+* Use the arrow keys or 'hjkl' to navigate the side bar
-* Toggle between stressed and regular operation using the radio buttons.
+* Toggle between stressed and regular operation using the radio buttons in 'Modes'.
-* If you wish to alternate stress defaults, you can do it in 'stress options'
+* If you wish to alternate stress defaults, you can do it in 'Stress options'
+* Select a different temperature sensors from the 'Temp Sensors' menu
+* Change time between updates using the 'Refresh' field
+* Use the 'Reset' button to reset graphs and statistics
+* Toggle displayed graphs by selecting the [X] check box
+* If a sensor is not available on your system, N/A is presented
 * If your system supports it, you can use the utf8 button to get a smoother graph
-* Reset buttons resets the graph and the max statistics
+* Press 'q' or the 'Quit' button to quit

+* Run `s-tui --help` to get this message and additional cli options

 optional arguments:
   -h, --help            show this help message and exit